 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 The husband must fulfill his duty to his wife, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.
 Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
 (1 Corinthians 7:2-5, NASB)

-Sex is not sinful by itself, and it is not wrong to be enjoyed.
+Sex is not sinful by itself.
+It is a good and powerful thing, created by God.
+It is not wrong to be enjoyed.
 In fact, there is an entire book devoted to the joy of sexual morality in the Scriptures: Song of Solomon.
-As a result of the overtly sexual nature of this book, it has been debated as to whether or not this belongs in the Scriptures (since it seems to clearly be talking about sex), and once it was decided that it would be inappropriate to remove this book from the canon, various "spiritual" interpretations were suggested (especially by Christian believers) that make the book about something other than sex (most often, as an allegory for Christ and the Church).
+As a result of the overtly sexual nature of this book, it has been debated as to whether or not this belongs in the Scriptures.
+Once it was decided that it would be inappropriate to remove this book from the canon, various "spiritual" interpretations were suggested.
+These spiritualization try to make the book about something other than sex.
+Most often, as an allegory for Christ and the Church.

 I am in agreement with John MacArthur about the proper interpretation and handling of Song of Solomon.
-MacArthur wrote a good 5-part blog post (the first part is available here, and the interested reader can find the links to the next parts at the bottom of that page) in response to the opposite error of making the Song a "how to manual" with commands to engage in certain explicit acts by another famous pastor, which is worth reading in its entirety.
+MacArthur wrote a good 5-part blog post (the first part is available here, and the interested reader can find the links to the next parts at the bottom of that page) in response to the opposite error of making the Song a "how to manual" with commands to engage in certain explicit acts by another famous pastor.
+MacArthur's article series is worth reading in its entirety.

 The major point is this: the Scriptures define "sexual morality" as the complete (100%) fulfillment of all sexual activity (whether physical, emotional, or mental) within the confines of a marriage between one man and one woman.
 Other scriptural prohibitions regarding sexual activity should therefore be understood as applying to the marriage relationship and further defining and restraining sexual fulfillment.
-These restrictions are not meant to prohibit sexual activity, but instead to properly focus all sexual activity in a way that is God-honoring and holy.
+These restrictions are not meant to prohibit sexual activity.
+Instead, they are meant to properly focus all sexual activity in a way that is God-honoring and holy.
 Failure to operate within these parameters as created by God is to be "sexually immoral."

 1 Thessalonians 4:1-8